 For each design set, run Design, Flex Design, or Relax Design.
 Determine which residues you will allow mutable positions to sample depending on the known propensity of antibody binding.
 See the Log Odds Ratio of antibody binding below.
 It is best to avoid mutating native cysteines or prolines.
 Cysteines are often involved in disulfide bonds.
 So, removing them could significantly alter the structure.
 Prolines form a unique, rigid backbone orientation so removing them can also greatly alter the structure.
 Also, it is recommended to avoid creating new cysteines because they can form new disulfide.
 Creating prolines is particularly destructive in secondary structures.
 Though, Rosetta’s energy function will usually select against this kind of mutation.

-In the AMA1 example, there were 76 positions predicted to bind an antibody.
+In the AMA1 example, there were 76 positions predicted to be “sticky” to antibodies.
 This is an exceptionally large number and represents an extreme case.
 Since this is an example of design and not a real life project, we are not taking into account that functional sites are usually excluded from design in order to maintain behavior.
 So, we will allow mutation at all 76 positions.
-We are making this an aggressive design by allowing all mutation except the 7 residues which have the highest Log Odds score.
+We are making this an aggressive design by allowing all mutation except the 7 residues which have the highest Log Odds score (above).
 Since that allows sampling of 13 residues per position, we only allowed 4 or 5 residues per pre-Design run with up to 1,000 repeats.
 A conservative variation would select mutations with similar properties, but a better Odds score.

 HOW TO ANALYZE PRE-DESIGN RESULTS

-The wild type sequence was YKDN, but the last 3 are positions are preferred antibody binding residues so were not allowed for sampling.
-Rosetta found that (of the allowed residues), the most favorable sequence is YSTI.
-For other regions of the protein (like the one to the right), a few favored residues were chosen.
+The wild type sequence was PKQYE, but the first 3 are residues are preferred antibody binding residues so were not allowed for sampling.
+Rosetta found that (of the allowed residues), the most favorable sequence is ASAYY.
+For other regions of the protein, a few favored residues were chosen.
 So a few mutations can be selected for use when mutating the whole protein.

 Once all pre-Design runs have been analyzed, you will have a list of favored mutations for all mutatable positions in the protein.
 This is usually a much more tractable number of mutations to sample in a single design run.